Hang Ten at the Best Beaches on the Gold Coast

 Main Beach

 Named ever so literally, Main Beach is Southport’s main surf beach.
-Popular with travellers, Main Beach is close to theme parks, accomodation, and a long stretch of cafes and restaurants to keep you fuelled and hydrated.
+Popular with travellers, Main Beach is close to theme parks, accommodation, and a long stretch of cafes and restaurants to keep you fuelled and hydrated.

 Travel up Main Beach and you’ll soon find yourself at The Spit, where beautiful walks, amenities and watersports are all at your fingertips.